Multiset Combinatorial Gray Codes with Application to Proximity Sensor Networks: 1D Code Construction and Sequence Length Bounds

-This indicates that when $m=p$ and $p|k$, the sufficient condition of the existence of a $(p,k)$-Mcycle does not hold, and thus $M^c_p(k)$ is strictly less than $\binom{k+p-1}{p}$.
-Our first task in this subsection is to derive a new upper bound in this case.
+Recall that an $(m,k)$-Mcycle exists only when $m$ divides $\binom{k+m-1}{m}$.
+Let $p$ be a prime.
+Observe that $k$ divides $\binom{k+p-1}{p}$ if and only if $k$ is not divisible by $p$.
+This indicates that when the block size $m=p$ and $k$ is divisible by $p$, the prior known requirement of the existence of a $(p,k)$-Mcycle does not hold, and thus $M^c_p(k)$ is strictly less than $\binom{k+p-1}{p}$.
+Our first task in this subsection is to derive a tighter upper bound in this case.

-{ \begin{theorem} Suppose $p$ is a prime and {$k$ is divisible by $p$}.
+\begin{theorem} Suppose $p$ is a prime and $k$ is divisible by $p$.
 Then the following holds:

 \end{theorem} \begin{proof} Assume $M=M^c_p(k)$.
 Let $S=s_0s_1\cdots s_{M-1}$ be a longest cyclic $p$-distinguishable sequence on $[k]$.
 Fix an element $a\in[k]$.
 For a multiset $A$ on $[k]$, let $\varphi_a(A)$ denote the number of $a$'s in $A$.